k8gb-io/k8gb/CONTRIBUTING.md

 - Any functional GSLB controller code change should be secured by the corresponding [unit tests](https://github.com/AbsaOSS/k8gb/tree/master/controllers/gslb_controller_test.go).

-- Acceptance terratest suite is located [here](https://github.com/AbsaOSS/k8gb/tree/master/terratest) and executable by `make terratest` target.
+- Acceptance terratest suite is located [here](https://github.com/AbsaOSS/k8gb/tree/master/terratest) and executable by the `make terratest` target.
   These tests are updated only if the change is substantial enough to affect the main end-to-end flow.

 - There is a possibility to execute the terratest suite over the real clusters.